Fasteners

 A type of heavy-duty adhesive used for large-scale projects.
 Structural adhesives are durable and can withstand heavy loads.

 A type of mechanical fastener that has threads to hold objects together or grip materials.
-Common threaded fasteners include screws, bolts, and nuts.
+Common threaded fasteners include screws, nuts, and bolts.

 threads